ColumPaget/sommelier/README.md

    sshtunnel:bill:secret@ssh_host.com
    sshtunnel:sshproxy

 There are currently only three settings that can be configured with the 'set' command.
+They all relate to programs run with 'wine'.
 All of them take 'y' or 'n' for 'yes' or 'no': vdesk=y/n              run program within a virtual desktop winmanage=y/n          allow window manager to decorate and manage windows of this program smoothfonts=y/n        use font anti-aliasing